lienjenns/Thesis_Matrix_Part/GMP/README.md

 the optimal partition of a matrix A into p parts.
 This algorithm uses a branch and bound approach.

-The number of parts/processors p, the load-imbalance parameter epsilon, the name of the matrix and the location of the matrix (in matrix market format) are all user inputs.
+The number of parts/processors p, the load-imbalance parameter epsilon, and the matrix in Matrix Market format are all user inputs.

 ## Build